Play

 3. Have older kids pack from the checklist.

-Letting kids who are old enough pack for themselves is a dance between letting go and maintaining control.
+Allowing kids who are old enough to pack for themselves is a dance between letting go and maintaining control.
 These days, I’m straddling the line by having the kids pack from my list and then having them place everything on my bed so I can make sure they have each item and that it’s “acceptable.”
-(Nothing stained or too small and that their definition of a “nice shirt” and mine are lining up.)
+(Nothing stained or too small and that their definition of a “nice shirt” and mine line up.)
 I print a copy for each child straight from my phone.

 4. Use a separate bag for each member of the family.